How many Texas towns with unique titles do you know?

 And, here I thought it was because of all the dude ranches in town!

-Travel Pro Tip: Bandera has become one of the Texas Hill Country’s pride and joy for all things outdoors.
+Travel Pro Tip: Bandera has become one of the Texas Hill Country’s pride and joy for all things outdoors and glamping!

 The Hill Country Lavender Farm is the first commercial lavender farm in Texas.
 It is home to over 2,000 lavender plants spread across two fields in Blanco, Texas.